You are my prison, you are my prison and my freedom, you are the one I hate and the one I love.

 She falls to her knees on the floor.
 She wails, she whines.
 She says, ‘That tomorrow hasn’t come yet.
 It hasn’t come yet.’

 Her father’s voice echoes in her head, ‘Strengthen your heart, Suha.’
 She thinks, ‘Tomorrow I’ll wear the lipstick and tell them, what do I tell them?
 You’re the one I hate, you’re the one I love.’

 The doorbell rings, Suha flinches, she fixes her hair with her fingers, she wipes her face, stands up, walks to the door, it must be Majd, back from kindergarten with his grandfather.
 She hums, ‘You’re the one I love.’

-‘Dance’ was written as part of Beirut Short Stories, a collaboration between KfW Stiftung and the Goethe-Institut for the promotion of young literary talent in the Middle East.
-The project consists of writing workshops for young writers writing in Arabic who develop short stories under the direction of renowned writers (including Abbas Khider and Dima Wannous).
+‘Dance’ was written as part of Short Stories Beirut, a collaboration between KfW Stiftung and the Goethe-Institut for the promotion of young literary talent in the Middle East.
+The project consists of writing workshops for young writers writing in Arabic who develop short stories under the direction of renowned writers (including Abbas Khider, Wagdy El Komy, Adania Shibli, and Dima Wannous).
 The best texts are translated and published in Arabic and English on adda.